ekinozerr/ekin-ozer/README.md

 # ekin-ozer
 Hi!
-I'm Ekin a freshman in the CS department at Bilkent University.
+I'm Ekin, a freshman in the CS department at Bilkent University.